tkamag/blog/_posts/2024-06-15-Getting Started with Terraform on AWS-Part1.md

 - You can use command line extension ``-auto-complete`` to avoid the prompt when using terraform apply.
 - To pass variables when using ``terraform apply``, use the command line ``-var "vpc_cidr=10.30.0.0/16"``
-- When you have more than one variable, keep those value inside a file and pase the reference to that file using the command line ``-var-file locatio_of_the_file``
+- When you have more than one variable, keep those value inside a file and pase the reference to that file using the command line ``-var-file location_of_the_file``
 - Whatever the name of the file you use, it is mandatory to have ``.tfvars`` as a file's extension.

 ### A.2 Terraform Workspaces